 Version 2.0 introduces a number of enhancements.
 These include: richer sounds achieved by doubling the number of partials used in the Fourier analysis; a large number of new temperaments (tuning systems and mappings between the sounds' partials and those tuning systems); improved reverb.

 Transformer is a portable standalone application distributed in a zip file.
-The latest macOS version (2.0) was uploaded on 22nd Feb 2020, the latest Windows version (2.0.1) was uploaded on 10th March 2020.
+The latest Windows and macOS versions (2.0.2) were uploaded on 20th April 2020.

 Transformer requires a recent version of the Java SE Development Kit (JDK) to be installed.
-JDK can be downloaded for free from Oracle.
+The JDK can be downloaded for free from Oracle.
 For Windows, you need to install the 32-bit (Windows x86) version of the JDK.
-It is fine to have both both the 32-bit and 64-bit versions installed at the same time, but Transformer requires the former.
+It is fine to have both both the 32-bit and 64-bit versions installed at the same time but, for Windows, Transformer requires the former.